Capital-intensive operations

 We structure the decision before the exposure.

-DecIQ® is the first dedicated Operational Decision Governance® firm.
+DecIQ® is a dedicated Operational Decision Governance® firm.
 We build the decision governance architecture required to ensure the decision is defensible before it is needed.

-We work with named sponsors who carry accountability for recurring decisions and have the authority to commit to restructuring it.
+We work with named sponsors who carry personal accountability for a specific recurring decision and have the authority to commit to restructuring them.
+If that is your position, the conversation begins here.
 The decisions being made today carry tomorrow's exposure.

 Engage directly